Poisonous sprays from farms drifting onto people, ‘workers, children, family and neighbours’ is finally coming to a head in the Boland.

 New European rules on pesticides have been introduced because of concerns about serious health effects.
 The SA government is reluctant to act.
 There is a need in SA to provide information on pesticides and health issues, to give a voice to concerned citizens, cancer sufferers and their families.
 There must be support to those who want to rapidly reduce their dependence on pesticides.
 Read more and act now:

-- The final draft of the amendment of Section 3(1) of Act 36 of 1947, to legislate registration of pest control operators is now calling for comments.
-Read it here and send comments to Matulam@nda.agric.za and firstname.lastname@example.org
+- The final draft of the amendment of the Fertilizers, Farm Feeds, Seeds and Remedies Act, to legislate registration of pest control operators is now calling for comments.

-- Here is a list of pesticides sprayed on western cape vineyards, with its active ingredients and some of its side effects.
+- Many pesticides are sprayed on Western Cape vineyards.
+Learn about their active ingredients and some of their side effects.